Full buffet breakfast daily; 1 tapas lunch in Pamplona; 4 three-course dinners, including dinners at a local restaurant in Santiago and Barcelona

 BARCELONA.
 A morning optional excursion to Montserrat can be arranged.
 In the afternoon, sightseeing with a Local Guide features the Columbus Monument, Plaza de Cataluña, and Paseo de Gràcia.
 Highlights are a visit to the spectacular SAGRADA FAMILIA BASILICA, Gaudi’s masterpiece, and a panoramic view of the city and harbor from Montjuïc Hill.
 Tonight, a special farewell dinner has been prepared at La Fonda del Port Olimpic restaurant to say adios to your traveling companions.

-BARCELONA.
+MADRID.
 Your vacation ends with breakfast this morning.